 The results of operations of acquisitions are included in our consolidated financial statements from their respective acquisition dates.
-Our consolidated Balance Sheet includes preliminary allocations of the purchase price to the assets acquired and liabilities assumed for the applicable acquisitions pending the completion of the final valuation of intangible assets and accrued liabilities.
-Excluding the Walker and TAS acquisitions, the acquisitions completed in 2020 and the prior year were not material, individually or in the aggregate.
+Our Consolidated Balance Sheet includes preliminary allocations of the purchase price to the assets acquired and liabilities assumed for the applicable acquisitions pending the completion of the final valuation of intangible assets and accrued liabilities.
+The acquisitions completed in the current and prior year were not material, individually or in the aggregate.
 Additional contingent purchase price ("earn-out") has been or will be paid if certain acquisitions achieve predetermined profitability targets.
 Such earn-outs, when they are not subject to the continued employment of the sellers, are estimated as of the purchase date and included as part of the consideration paid for the acquisition.
 If we have an earn-out under which continued employment is a condition to receipt of payment, then the earn-out is recorded as compensation expense over the period earned.